riffnshred/nhl-led-scoreboard/README.md

 ### Boards
 Boards are essentially like pages on a website.
 Each of them shows something specific and the user can decide which board to display

-depending on the state of the scoreboard.
-Currently, there are only three boards available:

--   **Score Ticker**: This is basally like the generic score ticker you see during a game on TV of sports news showing the result or the status of the other games in the league.
--   **Series Ticker**: Works just like the Score Ticker but it shows single series bracket of a current round.
--   **Standings**: Self-explanatory, it shows the current standings.
-Currently, you can choose between showing standings by conference or by divisions.
-Wildcard standings are coming soon.
--   **Team Summary**: Show a summary of your preferred teams.
-It includes data like standing record, Result of the previous game and the next scheduled game.
--   **Clock**: Show the current time either in 24h or 12h format.

--   **Covid_19**: Show the number of cases, deaths and recovered cases of the covid-19 virus in real time (API updates about every 15 min).

 | Boards        | Settings                   | Type   | Parameters | Description|
 |---------------|----------------------------|--------|--------------------------------------------------|---------------------------------------------------------------------------------------------------|